Workplace Investigations: Getting It Right Every Time

 Presenters

-Louise Rumble, Partner, Gadensx
+Louise Rumble, Partner, Gadens

 Louise Rumble is a partner at Gadens and a member of the Workplace Advisory and Disputes group.
 Louise has over 15 years’ experience advising employers on a range of issues including negotiating employment contracts, compliance with minimum terms and conditions, managing employment issues during the employment relationship and employment-related litigation.
 Louise routinely provides workplace training and recent topics include appropriate workplace behaviour and managing workplace investigations in times of crisis.
 Louise represents clients in a range of industries in the public and private sectors.